 5) Make sure to clean the bathroom every day:

-A dirty bathroom can become a home to germs, which will spread infectious diseases.
-Hence, it is imperative to properly clean your bathroom once a week using a good quality disinfectant.
+A dirty bathroom can become a home to germs, which can spread infectious diseases.
+Hence, it is imperative to properly clean your bathroom once a week using a good-quality disinfectant.